 - Prepare all of the ingredients.
 Start water boiling for potatoes

-- In a fry pan, add bacon and fry until crispy.
+- In a frying pan, add bacon and cook until crispy.
 Remove to a paper towel covered plate and let cool.
 Add potatoes to boiling water and cook for 15 minutes.
 Drain in colander and let cool 5 minutes.

 - In a serving bowl, combine bacon, yogurt, garlic, salt, cayenne, sugar, vinegar, dill, corn, scallions, and lemon juice.
-Once cooled, add potatoes and chill in fridge at least 20 minutes before serving,
+Once cooled, add potatoes, toss to coat and chill in fridge at least 20 minutes before serving,